Do you remember your first day at school?

 It's that time of year again: back to school time.

-This morning, MakeMatic Script Editor Lee Henry dropped his 4-year-old son off at Oakgrove Integrated Primary School to begin Primary 1.
+This week, when Makematic Script Editor Lee Henry dropped his 4-year-old son off at school to begin Primary 1.
+The memory of his own first day came flooding back.

 Cue howls of laughter from my assembled aunts and uncles as we watched the news later that evening.